IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 Nested submission destroys locality and can create repeated:

 - S3 downloads;
-- Redis metadata traffic;
+- metadata traffic;
-- 10 Gb/s client-link use;
+- client-link use;
 - container transfers;
 - reference-index transfers; and
 - synchronized backend load.

-Use job arrays, explicit Slurm dependencies, or Snakemake's Slurm executor from an approved submission host.
+Use job arrays, explicit Slurm dependencies, or Snakemake/Nextflow's reviewed Slurm integration from an approved controller.
 Each compute job should receive a complete unit of work.

 ## 9. Recommended patterns

-Use shared JuiceFS storage for:
+Use shared project storage for:

 - durable inputs;
 - validated final results;
 - large sequential transfers;
 - shared read-only references; and
-- workflow-visible state.
+- workflow-visible state that genuinely must survive between jobs.

 Use node-local storage for: